soulkata/rimworld/README.md

  I WHOLE section under AbilityEffect_Revive was commented out because it didn't work.

  Know errors:
- Something about motes when clicking on the abilties tab.
+ Something about motes when clicking on the abilities tab.
  Eggs spawn Invalid Pawns which are destroyed by rim world cuasing nothing to spawn from eggs.
  Ant Queens Dont spawn eggs(?)